Mee rebus: Similar dishes

-In certain areas, a similar variety of Mee rebus is called Mie Jawa, Mee Jawa, Mi Jawa, Bakmi Jawa or Bakmi Godhog, although this is a popular misnomer, since Mie Jawa is slightly different from Mie Rebus.
-Despite sharing similar spices, Mie Jawa contains chicken instead of shrimp.
-A dish similar to Mie Rebus in Indonesia is called mie celor, and it is popular in Palembang.
-Batam islands has a version called Mie Lendir.
+In certain areas, a similar variety of mee rebus is called mie Jawa, mee Jawa, mi Jawa, bakmi Jawa or bakmi godhog, although this is a popular misnomer, since mie Jawa is slightly different from mie rebus.
+Despite sharing similar spices, mie Jawa contains chicken instead of shrimp.
+A dish similar to mie rebus in Indonesia is called mie celor, and it is popular in Palembang.
+Furthermore, Batam has a noodle dish called mie lendir.